 - Allowing rest times during the day

 - Allowing your child to turn assignments in late

 - Giving your child extra time to study and complete tests

 - Being patient with your child's behaviors as they recover

-Based on how bad the head injury was, your child may need to wait 1- 3 months before doing these activities.
-Ask your child's doctor first:
+Based on how bad the head injury was, your child may need to wait 1 to 3 months before doing the following activities.
+Ask your child's provider about: